dipali-00/E-Learning-Portal/README.md

 ## Overview

-The Learning Management System (LMS) is a web-based application that facilitates the management and delivery of educational content and training materials.
+E- Learning Portal is a web-based application that facilitates the management and delivery of educational content and training materials.
 It allows administrators to create courses, manage users, and track progress.
 Users can access courses, view content, and complete assessments.
 Additionally, it offers subscription management through Razorpay, allowing users to purchase and cancel subscriptions.

 ## Features